 For further background to Calpe's approach to foreign currency transactions and balances see the financial statements.

 Translation to functional currency

-For a background to Calpe's approach to translation to functional currency see the financial statements.
+For a background to Calpe's approach to translation of functional currency, which is consistent for both the financial statements and regulatory reporting, see Calpe's financial statements.

 Leasing arrangements